-Amazingly, 2020 marks the 200th birthday of The Royal Kent School, Oxshott!
+Amazingly, 16th October 2020 marked the 200th birthday of The Royal Kent School!

 Although RKS is now found on Oakshade Road, just off the High Street in Oxshott, did you know that the school originally began life on the current site of the petrol station in the village 200 years ago?